Squadrick/squadrick.github.io/_posts/2019-06-14-guarded-types-in-cpp.md

       guard<decltype(T() + otherT()), value+other.value>());
 ```

 This looks like it works, but it doesn't.
-This is because `value+other.value` can't be a `constexpr`, and therefore this can't be evaluated compile, and we get a compilation error.
+This is because `value+other.value` can't be a `constexpr`, and therefore this can't be evaluated at compile.
 (If someone figures out a workaround for this, please let me know.)

 Instead we're stuck using the unsafe constructor without compile time bounds checking.
 If the need arises, we could do a run time check or clip in the constructor.
 Or we could modify how we assign `newMax` and `minMin` to never worry about this situation.
 Or do what I do: